tamjid1108/skin/README.md

 # Skincare Sage

 Skincare Sage is an intelligent skincare advisor that leverages Deep Learning to predict skin parameters such as acne severity and skin type based on a user's image input.
-Additionally, users can input other skin concerns, and Skincare Sage will provide personalized recommendations for essential skincare products tailored to their needs.
+Additionally, users can input other skin concerns, and Skincare Sage will provide personalized recommendations for essential skincare products tailored to their needs. **Find the trained models in the google drive link down the page!**

 ## Features